phaserjs/phaser/README.md

 * Lots of documentation fixes in the Tween class.
 * Tweens fire an onLoop event if they are set to repeat. onComplete is now only fired for the final repeat (or never if the repeat is infinite)
 * Pointer used to un-pause a paused game every time it was clicked/touched (this avoided some rogue browser plugins).
 Now only happens if Stage.disableVisibilityChange is true.
+* Input doesn't set the cursor to default if it's already set to none.

 Bug Fixes: